Porsche 718 Cayman Review & Prices

-Even the entry-level 2.0-litre model has 300hp and can get you from 0-62mph in just 5.1 seconds.
-The faster S model gets a 2.5-litre engine with 350hp, enough to get you from 0-62mph in just 4.6 seconds and onto a top speed of 177mph.
+Still, even the entry-level 2.0-litre Cayman has 300hp and can get you from 0-62mph in under 5.1 seconds.
+The faster S model has a 2.5-litre engine with 350hp, enough to get you from 0-62mph in as little as 4.2 seconds and onto a top speed of 177mph.
 There’s also a T model with the same power as the entry-level car, but has numerous performance options added, while the six-cylinder GTS 4.0 gets 400hp and the GT4 has 420hp.
 The intense GT4 RS, meanwhile, delivers a massive 500hp and a 3.4-second 0-62mph time.

 But it’s the way the Cayman handles in corners that really stands out.
-It’s combination of an engine located just behind your head and rear-wheel drive gives it huge levels of grip.
-Couple this with confidence-inspiring steering and brilliant brakes and you have a car that’ll put a huge smile on your face.
+Its combination of an engine located just behind your head and rear-wheel drive gives it huge levels of grip.
+Couple this with confidence-inspiring steering and brilliant brakes and you have a car that’ll put a big smile on your face.

 Other sports cars – the Lotus Exige, for example – can do that too, but they can’t match the Cayman’s ease of use every day.
-With the optional £1,010 adjustable dampers fitted (they’re standard on the GTS and GT4 models), the Cayman soaks up bumps surprisingly well – even with huge 20-inch alloy wheels fitted – and the £2,000 PDK automatic gearbox is worth buying if you often drive in slow city traffic.
+With the (expensive) optional adjustable dampers fitted (they’re standard on the GTS and GT4 models), the Cayman soaks up bumps surprisingly well – even with huge 20-inch alloy wheels fitted – and the pricier PDK automatic gearbox is worth buying if you often drive in slow city traffic.

-Interior quality is top notch and you can choose from all manner of leather upholstery and trim pieces.
+Interior quality is top-notch, and you can choose from all manner of leather upholstery and trim pieces.
 That said, even a light dabble in the options list can have the cost of your Cayman soaring.
-Fortunately, sat-nav is standard.
-It works via a seven-inch screen and comes with Apple CarPlay and Android Auto, so you can mirror your smartphone’s media and navigation apps to the car’s built-in screen.
+Fortunately, sat nav is standard.
+It works via a 7.0-inch screen and comes with Apple CarPlay (but no Android Auto), so you can mirror your smartphone’s media and navigation apps to the car’s built-in screen.